Soprano - Diana Newman

 Yoko and the Tooth Fairy

 This is a small melodrama (essentially a play with music) based on an original story that I composed for the Annual Children’s concert at Crossroads School (2008) where my daughter was attending at the time.
 This is the end of the show.
-The orchestra is truly incredible at Crossroads.
-Alex Treger is the music director (He is also the music director of the American Youth Symphony -http://www.aysymphony.org/).
+The orchestra at Crossroads, directed by Alex Treger is truly incredible .
 The Crossroads Chamber Orchestra rehearses every Tuesday and Friday afternoon for the entire school year.
 My daughter Diana was lucky enough to play in that Orchestra from 8th through 12th grade.
 It was a wonderful experience for her.

 I composed this score for the silent film SUNRISE that for the opening of the US Film Festival (early name for the Sundance Film Festival).
 This was performed with the Utah Symphony in their gorgeous hall (Abravanel Hall) in Salt Lake City.